January Uprising: Evolution of events

 That step by Otto von Bismarck led to protests from several governments and incensed the several constituent nations of the former Commonwealth.
 The result was the transformation of a relatively insignificant uprising into another "national war" against Russia.
 Encouraged by promises made by Napoleon III, all provinces of the erstwhile Commonwealth, acting on the advice of Władysław Czartoryski, had taken to arms.
-Moreover, to Indicate their solidarity, all Commonwealth citizens holding office under the Russian government, including the Archbishop of Warsaw, Zymunt Feliński, resigned their positions and signed their allegiance to the newly constituted Government, which was composed of the five most prominent representatives of the Whites.
+Moreover, to Indicate their solidarity, all Commonwealth citizens holding office under the Russian government, including the Archbishop of Warsaw, Zygmunt Feliński, resigned their positions and signed their allegiance to the newly constituted Government, which was composed of the five most prominent representatives of the Whites.
 The Reds, meanwhile, criticised the Polish National Government for being reactionary with its policy to incentivise Polish peasants to fight in the uprising.
 The government justified its inaction on the back of hopes of foreign military intervention promised by Napoleon III that never materialised.